maxplomer/hipster_cat/readme.md

  - is my cat cool feature?, if it gets walked enough and has a cat sweater?
  - take my cat for a walk, takes like 10 seconds and the cat moves back and forth, could work well for a scrolling terminal style game or doesnt matter just display anything
+   - show determining...... with adding ...'s ass you wait

  - you can move to la if you have enough credits
  - might want city model that links to different stuff i have to create and put in